Azure/iot-edge-virtual-kubelet-provider/README.md

 > *Quickstart instructions assume an AKS cluster setup, but can be easily translated to any Kubernetes cluster.*

+1. Create a Kubernetes namespace to house the IoT Edge connector.

+    ```
+    kubectl create ns hub0
+    ```

-1. Create a Kubernetes secrets store to hold the IoT Hub connection string.
+1. Create a Kubernetes secret in the namespace to hold the IoT Hub connection string.
    To find the connection string, navigate to your IoT Hub resource in the Azure portal and click on "Shared access policies" and the "iothubowner" will contain your connection string.
     ```
-    kubectl create secret generic my-secrets \
+    kubectl create secret generic my-secrets -n hub0 \
      --from-literal=hub0-cs='<iot-hub-owner-connection-string>'
      ```

-    If you using kubectl from cmd.exe or PowerShell, use double-quotes around the connection string:
+    If using kubectl from cmd.exe or PowerShell, use double-quotes around the connection string:

     ```
-    kubectl create secret generic my-secrets --from-literal=hub0-cs="<iot-hub-owner-connection-string>"
+    kubectl create secret generic my-secrets -n hub0 --from-literal=hub0-cs="<iot-hub-owner-connection-string>"
     ```

-    > Add a new ```--from-literal``` entry if you want to store multiple keys

-1. Use [Helm](https://github.com/kubernetes/helm), a Kubernetes package manager, to install the *iot-edge-connector*
+1. Use [Helm](https://helm.sh), a Kubernetes package manager, to install the *iot-edge-connector*.
+Ensure you're using Helm 3.

-    Initialize Helm in the cluster using the following command.
-If the command is executed for the first time, it may take upto a minute for all Helm components to become ready.

     ```
-    helm init
-    ```

-    Use the command below to allow installation in the Kubernetes *default* namespace:

-    ```
-    kubectl create clusterrolebinding add-on-cluster-admin --clusterrole=cluster-admin --serviceaccount=kube-system:default
-    ```

-    Install the IoT Edge connector.

-    ```
-    helm install -n hub0 src/charts/iot-edge-connector
-    ```

-    AKS clusters have RBAC enabled by default, use the following command to install the *iot-edge-connector* on Kubernetes clusters that don't have RBAC enabled.

-    ```
-    helm install -n hub0 --set rbac.install=false src/charts/iot-edge-connector
+    helm install iot-edge-connector-hub0 src/charts/iot-edge-connector --namespace hub0
     ```

     After a few seconds ```kubectl get nodes``` should show ```iot-edge-connector0``` listed.